Fire Art Guidelines

 • Practice good safety!
 Be aware of your situation (Burn Gardens are tall)

-• Everything must be either in the Burn Garden container or over DG.
-NOT ON THE PLAYA
+• All wood must be burned in the Burn Garden container, NOT ON THE PLAYA

 Safety Guidelines for Open Fire Level One (OF1)